hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ### MT-Customizer.scad

 Asset properties are set/selected in MT-Customizer or MT-Master, which then runs the appropriate sub-module (MT-Generator, MT-Icebox).
 Sub-modules can also be launched directly (for testing and debugging), in which case the open properties block has to be un-commented.
-While the open properties block is un-commented it will NOT run properly when called from MT-Customizer or MT-Master because the the properties in MT-Generator/MT-Icebox will override properties set in the calling app.
+If the open properties block is un-commented, it will NOT run properly when called from MT-Customizer or MT-Master because the properties in MT-Generator/MT-Icebox will override properties set in the calling app.

 <p align="center">